 - Given your experience, what outcome is reasonable to expect in my case?

-If you have a student loan in default, for example, an experienced lawyer should at least be familiar with your lender.
-Better yet, they should have dealt with the lender directly before.
+If you have a student loan in default, for example, an experienced lawyer should at least be familiar with your lender and able to share examples of default cases they have handled in the past.
+Better yet, they should have dealt with your lender directly before.

 3. What are their fees, and what are the fees for?